-I’m not going to lie….if you know someone, now might be the time to put the word out there that your student is looking.
+I’m not going to lie…if you know someone, now might be the time to put the word out there that your student is looking.
 My older daughter got her summer internship at Shape Magazine because my friend’s daughter worked for them.
 The two of them spoke on the phone and my daughter’s resume made its way to the right person.
-She got the internship in NYC and, what she did not earn financially, she more than made up with real-life experience and a position that looked great on her resume.
+She got the internship in NYC and what she did not earn financially she more than made up with real-life experience and a position that looked great on her resume.
 Don’t worry; many internships do pay.
 My younger daughter, an advertising major, got an internship in February but many of her friends got theirs in March and April.
-Those majoring in accounting, finance, business tend to get internships in late fall.
+Those majoring in accounting, finance, and business tend to get internships in late fall.

 Some websites, like Internmatch.com, allow students to sign up to get daily notifications for new postings about jobs that may be of interest to them.
 Glassdoor.com and YouTern.com are also useful websites to find an internship.
 FindSpark.com is better known for its more creative internships and entry-level jobs in NYC.